Scouting for All Ages

 The highest award in Cub Scouting is the Arrow of Light Award, which you will begin working on as a Webelos Scout.
 It is the only Cub Scout badge that you can wear on the Boy Scout uniform.
 As you work on the Arrow of Light Award, you practice outdoor skills, get physically fit, and learn more about citizenship and working with others.
 All of these things prepare you for the next stage of Scouting.

-The Boy Scout program is for boys who are 11 years old, are at least ten years old and have finished the fifth grade, or are at least ten years old and have earned the Arrow of Light award as a Cub Scout.
-The purpose of Boy Scouting is the same as it is for Cub Scouts: to help boys grow into good citizens who are strong in character and personally fit.
+The Boy Scout program is for boys and girls who are 11 years old, are at least ten years old and have finished the fifth grade, or are at least ten years old and have earned the Arrow of Light award as a Cub Scout.
+The purpose of Boy Scouting is the same as it is for Cub Scouts: to help youth grow into good citizens who are strong in character and personally fit.
 But because they’re older, Boy Scouts have a program with more and bigger challenges.

 Patrols are part of a troop.
 The troop has adult leaders, but their job is to give guidance and advice to the Boy Scouts.
 The Scouts run their own program.